 Welcome to Class 6EC - Manatees Class

-Your Learning Support Assistants in Year 6 are: Mrs Grantham, Mrs Hughes, Mrs Smith
+Your Learning Support Assistants in Year 6 are: Mrs Alison Smith, Mrs Maggie Hughes, Mrs Julie Roberts

 Welcome to year 6!
 We hope you have had a wonderful and restful summer.
 The children have settled well into their new classes and are beginning to get used to the expectations and responsibilities that come along with being in Year 6.
 Alongside the core units of English and Maths, which will focus on the children’s end-of-year assessments, we will be learning about different countries of the world in geography and the significant events of World War II in history.
 In our geography topic we will be looking at the different continents and countries across the world and seeing how cultures and landscapes vary.

 In our history topic the children will study historical events like ‘The Battle of Britain’, ‘The Blitz’ and ‘Evacuation’ and assess the impact they had on the nation and its history.

 In English we will we studying and doing writing based on the following texts this term: